thomasgarraty/react_assignment/README.md

 # react_assignment
-Advanced Web Programming assignment - a noticeboard that allows users to create, edit and delete their notes.
+Advanced Web Programming assignment - a noticeboard that allows users to create, edit and delete their notes. by Thomas Garraty u1064942